cksystemsteaching/selfie/book.md

 Try to practice this with different numbers!

 Before going just a bit further into the details, there is one more interesting notation, in addition to unary, binary, octal, decimal, and hexadecimal, that we would like to mention first.
-It is ternary notation with base 3.
-A digit in ternary notation is called a trit which are often denoted to be either +1, 0, or -1.
+It is *ternary* notation with base 3.
+A digit in a ternary number is called a *trit* which can either be denoted by 0, 1, and 2 but also by -1, 0, and +1.
 There were in fact attempts to build ternary computers a long time ago.
-The reason is that positive as well as negative numbers can be encoded naturally in ternary notation, and that ternary arithmetics is to some extent simpler than binary arithmetics.
-However, distinguishing three rather than two states in electronic circuits is not easy making it hard for ternary computers to compete.
+The reason is that positive as well as negative numbers can be encoded naturally in ternary notation, and that ternary arithmetics may in theory be faster than binary arithmetics.
+However, distinguishing three rather than two states in electronic circuits adds complexity to the design making it hard for ternary computers to compete.
 So, for now we are stuck with binary.

 ### Overflows